dansimpson/amqp-js/README.markdown

 			}
 		});

-		//when the queue is declared, bind the exchange to it, so that
+		//bind the exchange to it, so that
 		//messages published to the exchange are delivered to the queue
 		//and the javascript callback is called
-		myQueue.addListener("declared", function(queue) {
-			queue.bind(myExchange, "keyTest", exchangeCallback);
+		myQueue.bind(myExchange, "keyTest", exchangeCallback);
-		}, this);
 	});